eduardomozart/htmltranslate/README.md

 The ``data_trans.txt`` file needs to be created manually by you at the same folder of ``data.txt`` file.
 Please see the "File Tree Example" section for an example.

 The ``data_trans.txt`` file must contain the translated strings from the ``data.txt`` file.
-You can translate the strings by hand or use a translation service (e.g. Google Translate) to upload your source file to have a MTL (machine translated) version from it.
+You can translate the strings by hand or use a translation service (e.g. Google Translate at https://translatordrive.softgateon.net/) to upload your source file to have a MTL (machine translated) version from it.

+Note: The translation service may translate the filename on # (comment section) but it doesn't matter.
 The ``data_trans.txt`` file must match exactly the same number of lines of the ``data.txt`` file, and each line of ``data_trans.txt`` MUST correspond the same line number of ``data.txt`` file, or the script will apply the translation out of place (aka. instead of replacing the original string, it will replace another one).

 Most translation services do not allow translating file with a lot of letters.
 You can split the number of lines from the file (to limit the number of words to translate when using an on-line service) by hand or running the following command at the Terminal (Unix):